21-ways/21-ways.github.io/ch0-03-quick-and-dirty.md

 ---
 layout: way
+title: Chapter Zero
-title: "Chapter Zero: A Quick And Dirty Explanation"
+subtitle: A Quick And Dirty Explanation
 redirect_from:
   - /quick
   - /dirty